nss-day-cohort-47/client-side-mastery/book-4-nashville-kennels/chapters/REACT_ROUTING.md

 ### Home Component

-Use this code for your homepage that will be displayed when navigating to the route of `/`.
+Use this code for your homepage that will be displayed when navigating to the Route of `/`.

 > ##### `src/components/Home.js`
 ```jsx